SCEBE-Technicians/enucc-tutorials/docs/tutorials/01-hello-world.md

 ## Prerequisites

-All you need to follow is this tutorial is an account and a way of sshing to the server.
+All you need to follow this tutorial is an account and a way of sshing to the server.
 If you do not yet have an account [please request one](https://staff.napier.ac.uk/services/cit/Pages/ENU-Compute-Cluster.aspx).
 To ssh from windows, we recommend using [PuTTY](https://putty.org/) (available through AppsAnywhere).

 ---

-> Code blocks in this document represent what you'll type into the terminal and show you what you should see.
+> Code blocks in this document represent what you'll type into the terminal and also show you what you should see.
 Lines starting with a `$` are what you'll type (no need to type the `$`, it just represents the prompt) and lines which don't start with `$` are what you should see.

 Let's start by logging in to ENUCC.
 ```bash
 $ ssh USERNAME@login.enucc.napier.ac.uk
 ```

 Organising your home directory is important.
-I recommend you make a projects directory which will contain all of your projects.
+I recommend you make a projects directory which will contain all of your different projects.
 ```bash
 $ mkdir projects
 $ cd projects